-- Keep a factual, written log, sign and date each entry. - Make note of potential witnesses to bullying or harassing behaviour. - Share your concerns with the Revd Max Drinkwater, Priest in Charge or another member of clergy, churchwarden, or relevant person.
+- Keep a factual, written log, sign and date each entry. - Make note of potential witnesses to bullying or harassing behaviour. - Share your concerns with the Revd Max Drinkwater, Rector or another member of clergy, churchwarden, or relevant person.

 Outline Process